-Fiona Cairns, the creator behind the masterpiece, caught up with HELLO!
-Online at the launch of Quintessentially Weddings' new Atelier.
+Fiona Cairns, the creator behind the masterpiece, caught up with HELLO! at the launch of Quintessentially Weddings' new Atelier.
 The royal baker spoke about her pride at making the cake, the "lovely and creative" Duchess of Cambridge and how she almost didn't recognise Prince William.

 Click on the photo below for a gallery of William and Kate's wedding cake.